Health System and Hospital

 • Hairbrush or comb

-• Slippers and dressing gown
+• Slippers and dressing gown (if you want yours)

-• Books, magazines, toys
+• Books, magazines, games

-• Existing medications, supplements, and vitamins
+• Existing medication, dietary supplements and vitamins

 • Health insurance documents (if applicable)